 Which throws a bit of a spanner into the works.
 Myrtle was clearly killed by looking into the eyes of a Basilisk, and Madam Hepzibah Smith was definitely poisoned.
 Neither of these are murder methods which require the use of a spell, yet, acto JK Rowling, Horcruxes resulted from both of those deaths.

 Clearly, Horace Slughorn doesn’t really know what he is talking about.
 To be sure, there *is* a spell which enables the creation of a Horcrux.
-One which divides the soul of the caster and makes it possible to trap the fragment in an external housing.
+One which divides the soul of the caster and may make it possible to trap the fragment in an external housing.
 And any mention or description of this spell had been purged from the Hogwarts library by the time that young Tom Riddle asked about it in the academic year of 1942–’43.

-But I am no longer convinced that the spell which Horace is alluding to even specifies the manner in which one is supposed to actually *kill* the victim.
+But I am no longer convinced that the spell which Horace is alluding to specifies the manner in which one is supposed to actually *kill* the victim.
 Although it may very well recommend one.
 Indeed, given the sort of overblown melodrama which Rowling’s wizards seem all too likely to indulge in, it may recommend stabbing the victim with an obsidian knife on a stone table during the dark of the moon.
-Or something equally fanciful and difficult to orchestrate — which very well may have set our Tom off into devising improvisations using the assets he had at hand.
+Or some other equally fanciful and difficult to orchestrate rigamarole — which very well may have set our Tom off into devising improvisations using the assets he had at hand.

 There probably was a spell which would actually kill a victim in the documentation, however.
 Or, more likely, references to one, and it was one which, at the age of 16, Tom didn’t know.
 It may have taken him some time to hunt those references down and determine precisely which spell the reference meant.
 Whatever it was, it probably wouldn’t have been a simple AK.